Yoobic/stencil-bugs/README.md

 ## Steps to Reproduce

 - Go on the first tab
-- You will see the text bellow readonly value : undefined <br/>
+- You will see the text bellow <br/>
-isReadonly value : true <br/>

-readonly value : undefined <br/>
+myTemperature value : 12 <br/>
-isReadonly value : false <br/>
+myTemperature value : 12 <br/>

-Pages: storemanager-home-page
+Page: storemanager-home-page

 ## Expected Behavior

 The text should be like this: <br/>
-readonly value : true <br/>
-isReadonly value : true <br/>

-readonly value : false <br/>
-isReadonly value : false <br/>